Russell Top 200 Index

-The Russell Top 200 Index measures the performance of the 200 largest companies (63% of total market capitalization) in the Russell 1000 Index, with a weighted average market capitalization of $186 billion.
+The Russell Top 200 Index measures the performance of the 200 largest companies (megacaps; 63% of total market capitalization) in the Russell 1000 Index, with a weighted average market capitalization of $186 billion.
 The median capitalization is $48 billion; the smallest company in the index has an approximate capitalization of $14 billion.

-The index, which was launched on September 1, 1992, is maintained by FTSE Russell, a subsidiary of the London Stock Exchange Group.
+The index was launched on September 1, 1992 by Russell Investments and is maintained by FTSE Russell, a subsidiary of the London Stock Exchange Group.
 Its ticker symbol is ^RT200.

 Investing

 The Russell Top 200 Index is tracked by an exchange-traded fund, iShares Russell Top 200 Index.